Use Oracle VirtualBox on Oracle Linux

 Prepare VM for Guest Additions

-Note: The copy and paste function does not work with the new virtual machine until Guest Additions are installed and that function is enabled from the Devices menu.
-You will need to manually type in the following commands.
-Take care to accurately type the commands.
+The copy and paste function does not work with the new virtual machine until you install the Guest Additions and enable that function from the Devices menu.
+Therefore, you'll need to type in the following commands manually.
+Take care to type the commands accurately.

-On your VM desktop click on Activities menu, click the Terminal icon to open a terminal on your VM.
+1. Click on Activities menu then click the Terminal icon to open a terminal on your VM.

 sudo dnf update -y